Privacy and Security

 If I walk up to a couple in the park and demand a summary of what they just talked about, to be included in their conversation, and they refuse, we wouldn't say they are being 'secretive'.
 Rather, they are asserting their basic human right to privacy.

 So it follows that we should certainly not distrust those that seek and affirm privacy, rather those that rally against it, those that demand openness.
 Further, it should be no surprise that those suspicious of allowances for privacy are often from privileged socio-economic backgrounds.

 It must be up to individuals when they choose to be open.
 This is only something that a de facto of privacy, alongside a basic right to anonymity, can provide.

 Private working groups also protect against a very real threat to online communities: Whole community poisoning.
 Should a troll or infiltrator, or organised group of such, come to Mattermost or Forums and be able to openly join every one of the dozens of teams on this server, every one of the channels and working groups, they can quickly ruin the social and cultural domains this server affords.
 Having private working groups and/or areas affords us Circles of Trust:

 Allowing members of private channels to manage those same domains encourages a sense of ownership, of trust.
 In essence, it embodies a decentralisation of trust, in that it is not centrally managed by a vetting process (like a Police file) but rather by transient (a table at a bar) or permanent (a village) communities themselves, through their own experiences (and ever branching degrees of separation).

 Like all animals, we meet people, get to know them, and let them closer.

-From the global security expert again (slightly edited to refer to UK comms services).
+From the XR Global security expert again (slightly edited to refer to XR UK comm's services):